RetroDECK/ES-DE/USERGUIDE-DEV.md

 These are collections that you create yourself.
 Examples could be grouping in genres like _Shoot em up_, _Fighting games_ etc. or perhaps a time period like _1980s_, _1990s_ and so on.

-If the theme set supports it, you can create a custom collection directly from a theme.
-However, Slate and Modern do not provide such themes as it's believed that grouping them together in a dedicated _Collections_ system is a more elegant solution.
-Especially since the theme set would need to ship with an almost endless amount of collection themes for whatever categories all ES-DE users combined would like to use for their game collections.
+If the theme in use supports it, then you can create a custom collection directly from a system provided by the theme.
+However, Slate and Modern do not provide such systems as it's believed that grouping them together in a dedicated _Collections_ system is a more elegant solution.
+Especially since the theme would need to ship with an almost endless amount of collection systems for whatever categories all ES-DE users combined would like to use for their game collections.

 So if you have set the option _Group custom collections_ to _If unthemed_ or _Always_, then any collections you add will show up in the special _Collections_ system.
 Here you can access them just as you would access folders inside a regular gamelist.
 The amount of games per collection is shown in the description, and a random game is displayed each time you browse through the list.
 You can also quick jump to this random game by pressing the _Y_ button.